-Once it was the capital of Novgorod Republic (what later became Russian Empire) and one of the biggest European cities.
+Once, the Novgorod Republic’s capital (what later became the Russian Empire) and one of the biggest European cities.

-If you want to see old Russian architecture, experience tranquil life of a small Russian town and try traditional food Novgorod is a great place for these.
-The history of Novgorod goes back to 10th century when it was mentioned for the first time in Chronicles.
+If you want to see old Russian architecture, experience a small Russian town’s tranquil life, and try traditional food, Novgorod is a great place for these.
+The history of Novgorod goes back to the 10th century when it was mentioned for the first time in Chronicles.

 The highlights of Veliky Novgorod; Novgorodsky Kremlin, Cathedral of St. Sophia, Museum of Wooden Architecture, Yuriev monastery, St. Nicholas cathedral.

 Novgorod can be visited as a day trip from St.Petersburg it takes 3 hours to get there by speed train.

 It has many world records and impressive figures; the largest freshwater lake in the world by volume and the seventh large by surface area, the deepest lake (max depth 1600m), the oldest lake (25 million years).